Molins Horror Film Festival: Molins Horror Film Festival

 In 2003 the Dotze hores de Cine de Terror de Molins de Rei became Festival de Cine de Terror de Molins de Rei / Molins Horror Film Festival.
 The latest editions had already started to spread out of the marathon and performances.
 It was in 2003 that the short film contest was definitely established.
 On this occasion, actor Luis Posada introduced the best works and an exhibition celebrated the last thirty years presenting billboard posters and hand leaflets from all the editions.
 In 2004, the schedule included the first Concurs d’art efímer and the first Horror Short Stories contest.
 Moreover, the Festival paid tribute to movie maker Jesús Franco, who would also be the president of the Horror Short Film Contest.
 He was awarded in acknowledgement for his long and forgotten professional career.
 In 2005, there was no doubt of the national and international of the Horror Short Film Contest, when 110 works were submitted to assess their inclusion to competition.
 The short story contest took a hiatus until 2008 Moreover, some jury members were eventually not able to be present.

-In 2006, the newspaper La Vanguardia published a ranking of film festivals, and according to José Pablo Jofre, the Molins Horror Film Festival was #3 just behind Zoom Igualada and Festival internacional de cinema negre de Manresa.
+In 2006, the newspaper La Vanguardia published a ranking of film festivals, and according to José Pablo Jofre, the Molins Horror Film Festival was No. 3 just behind Zoom Igualada and Festival internacional de cinema negre de Manresa.
 Thereafter Molins Horror Film Festival introduced new elements year after year, especially with the extension of the short film contest from one to two days.
 Moreover, the Festival started its collaboration on several activities with the local library.
 The film The Raven by Roger Corman was on the big screen and there was a horror short story session narrated by Ferran Martín on Halloween night at the Sala Gòtica.
 The leitmotif of the Festival was the evolution of the genre over the last thirty years.
 The following year, 2007, the leitmotif was the technique in makeup special FX.
-The Festival had Montse Ribé, a makeup artist who had worked on films like Fragile by Jaume Balagueró and Guillermo del Toro’s Pan’s Labyrinth.
-In collaboration with the public library “Pere Vila”, today renamed “Biblioteca el Molí”, the short story contest was back on schedule.
-La Peni, film theatre venue of the marathon became a field hospital, in order to stop a presumed virus which might have been spreading around the town.
+The Festival had Montse Ribé, a makeup artist who had worked on films like Fragile by Jaume Balagueró and Guillermo del Toro's Pan's Labyrinth.
+In collaboration with the public library "Pere Vila", today renamed "Biblioteca el Molí", the short story contest was back on schedule.
+La Peni, film theatre venue of the marathon became a field hospital, to stop a presumed virus which might have been spreading around the town.
 The 2008 format did not have any modifications except that it included the exhibition DDT-Ficcions Originals with artwork by Oscar awarded Montse Ribé and David Martí Surroca at the exhibition room of Ca n’Ametller which was visited by ten thousand people.